nicholaswile/Unreal-Engine-CPP-Samples/README.md

 #### <a href="https://github.com/nicholaswile/Unreal-Engine-CPP-Samples/tree/main/multiplayernetworking">Code</a>

 This works in both Unreal Engine 4.27 and 5+.
 I tested using UE4 due to it's faster performance on my laptop.
 The code extends the third person character class to allow replication of projectile functionality and player health.
+The left display is the server and the right is the client that connects to it.
+This code uses remote procedure calls for certain functions, meaning when the client attempts to call a function, it is enqueued and then dequeued once the server receives it.
+The server calls the function, then notifies the clients.
+This is how multiplayer is synchronized.

 To test this, you may start with a third person framework and modify the following settings:
 * Number of players: 2
 * Net mode: Play as a listen server